 John Hurt guest stars as the War Doctor.
 John Hurt turns out to be the 8½ Doctor between Paul McGann and Christopher Eccleston; and is the Doctor who fought in the Time War.
-John is a great as the War Doctor, but I would have liked Christopher Eccleston to be in this as he was supposed to be.
+John is great as the War Doctor, but I would have liked Christopher Eccleston to be in this as he was supposed to be.

 The Daleks make an appearance in this 50th anniversary special as they fight and exterminate the Gallifreyans during the Time War.
 The battle scenes with the Time War and the Daleks are amazing!

 There’s also the return of the Zygons, the shape-shifting monsters who appeared in ‘Terror of the Zygons’.
-It was amazing to see the Zygons in this and they have a diabolical plan to invade the Earth.
+It was amazing to see the Zygons in this story and they have a diabolical plan to invade the Earth.

 The story’s guest cast also includes Joanna Page as Queen Elizabeth the 1st; Jemma Redgrave as Kate Stewart (the Brigadier’s daughter) and Ingrid Oliver as Osgood, who works for Kate Stewart in U.N.I.T.

 At the end, all of the Doctors appear to save Gallifrey.
-This was a nice gesture, but I felt disappointed as I didn’t feel the classic Doctors appeared in this story as they were cameos mostly from archive footage of previous stories.
+This was a nice gesture, but I felt disappointed as I didn’t feel the classic Doctors appeared in this story since they were cameos mostly from archive footage of previous stories.

 Tom Baker makes an appearance, not as the Fourth Doctor but as the Curator of the London Museum.
 It’s great to see him in this 50th anniversary special of ‘Doctor Who’ and he has a nice scene with Matt Smith’s Doctor.

-After seeing ‘The Day of the Doctor’, I saw the ‘BBC Three Live After Party’ featuring many of the Doctors and companions.
+After seeing ‘The Day of the Doctor’, I saw the BBC Three ‘Doctor Who Live: The Afterparty’ featuring many of the Doctors and companions.
 It was a rather rushed and poorly organised programme, but I was glad to see the companions including Sarah Sutton who put a smile on my face.

 After that, I enjoyed seeing ‘The Five(ish) Doctors Reboot’ by Peter Davison.
-You can now see this in the ’50th Anniversary Collector’s Edition DVD’.
+You can now see this on the ’50th Anniversary Collector’s Edition DVD’.
 This made the 50th anniversary of ‘Doctor Who’ for me as many of the Doctors and companions were in it, both classic and new.

 The DVD special features on this episode are as follows.
 On the original ‘The Day of the Doctor’ DVD, as well as ‘The Night of the Doctor’, there’s also ‘The Last Day’ prequel.
 There’s also the ‘Behind the Lens’ making-of documentary; the ‘Doctor Who Explained’ documentary and two anniversary trailers.

-On Disc 2 of the ’50th Anniversary Collector’s Edition DVD’ of ‘Doctor Who’, there’s also the ‘Script to Screen’ behind-the-scenes featurette; two ‘Cinema Intros’ with Strax and the Doctor and the ‘Tales From The TARDIS’ documentary (also on ‘The Time of the Doctor’ DVD).
+On Disc 2 of the ’50th Anniversary Collector’s Edition DVD’ of ‘Doctor Who’, there’s also the ‘Script to Screen’ behind-the-scenes featurette; two ‘Cinema Intros’ with Strax and the Doctors and the ‘Tales From The TARDIS’ documentary (also on ‘The Time of the Doctor’ DVD).

 ‘The Day of the Doctor’ was the highlight of the 50th anniversary for many ‘Doctor Who’ fans.
 For me personally, I don’t think it’s the best anniversary special I’ve seen.
 But I enjoyed seeing David Tennant and Matt Smith’s Doctors in it.
 ‘The Five(ish) Doctors Reboot’; ‘The Light At The End’ and the ‘Destiny of the Doctor’ CD series made the 50th anniversary of ‘Doctor Who’ for me!